Skip to content

 x-numaflow-event-time

-By default, the time of the date coming to the HTTP source is used as the event time, it could be set by putting an HTTP header x-numaflow-event-time with value of the number of milliseconds elapsed since January 1, 1970 UTC.
+By default, the time of the data coming to the HTTP source is used as the event time.
+It can be set by putting an HTTP header x-numaflow-event-time with value of the number of milliseconds elapsed since January 1, 1970 UTC.

 curl -kq -X POST -H "x-numaflow-event-time: 1663006726000" -d "hello world" ${http-source-url}